jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/SequentialContainers/task.md

-Besides `std::vector`, there are other sequential containers in the STL.
+Besides `std::vector`, the STL includes other sequential containers.
 The `std::forward_list`, `std::list`, and `std::deque` are sequential containers that allow dynamic resizing and provide different trade-offs in terms of performance and functionality.

 [`std::forward_list`](https://en.cppreference.com/w/cpp/container/forward_list) is a [singly linked list](https://en.wikipedia.org/wiki/Linked_list) introduced in C++11.
 It consumes less memory than `std::list` because it only keeps a link to the next element, but it only supports forward iteration.
-Note, that you can insert and erase elements into any position in the list as long as you have an iterator to the element before the position you want to make operations on.
+Notably, you can insert elements to and erase from any position in the list as long as you have an iterator to the element before the position where you want to perform operations.

 [`std::list`](https://en.cppreference.com/w/cpp/container/list) is a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).
-It allows constant time insert and erase operations anywhere within the sequence, and iteration in both directions.
+It allows constant-time insert and erase operations anywhere within the sequence, and iteration in both directions.
 However, it does not provide fast random access, it is not [cache-friendly](https://stackoverflow.com/questions/16699247/what-is-a-cache-friendly-code) due to non-contiguous memory allocation, and it uses extra memory to keep the linking information associated with each element.

-[`std::deque`](https://en.cppreference.com/w/cpp/container/deque) aka [double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue) is similar to `std::vector`, but it allows fast insert and erase operations at both its beginning and end.
+[`std::deque`](https://en.cppreference.com/w/cpp/container/deque), aka a [double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue), is similar to `std::vector`, but it allows fast insert and erase operations at both its beginning and end.
 Unlike `std::vector`, it does not guarantee that all its elements are contiguous in memory, but it does provide fast random access.
 It is a good general-purpose data structure when both ends of the sequence need to be modified frequently.

 Here is an example of usage for each of these containers.